 🌳 Urban carbon cycle (vegetation): How much CO2 does urban vegetation uptake?
 How would urban land use change alter CO2 sequestration?

 🚗 Bridging carbon and air pollutants: Do heavy industries burn less efficiently?
-Can emission mitigation be detected from space?
+Can emission mitigation be verified and detected from space?

 🌾 Agricultural water use: How much irrigation water do crop trees in the Central Valley consume?

 In my spare time, I love hiking and playing racquetball.
-You can find me in the woods 🌲, on X or GitHub, and follow my research on GScholar and CV.
+You can likely find me in the woods 🌲, on X or GitHub, or follow my research on GScholar and CV.